ryanozx/tp/docs/UserGuide.md

   * `The leave index provided is invalid` - if the index provided does not match with any employee record in the displayed leave list
   * `Invalid command format!... ` - if any of the required field missing
   * `Leave titles should only contain...` - if the title input is empty or invalid
-  * `end date cannot be before start date` - the end date provided is before the current or provided start date
+  * `End date cannot be before start date` - the end date provided is before the current or provided start date

 ### Editing a leave record: `edit-leave`